Can electric scooters be used manually? It’s one of the first questions that electric scooters buyers have. This guide answers that question.

 You can think of it like this: kicking your scooter while turned off on a flat road for 10 meters will recharge your scooter with the power to go 1 meter.

 That’s not a lot, and it can’t be considered enough to seriously rely on it.
-Still, regenerative braking features will help, and it’s better to have them than to not have them (you are gonna brake anyway, why not get some battery juice out of it?).
+Still, regenerative braking features will help, and it’s better to have them than to not have them.

 What the manuals say